Post by Joanna on Jul 8, 2018 7:44:08 GMT -5

 The defense attorneys insisted Howard had been blackmailed and the credibility of the prosecution’s witnesses left something to be desired.
 Ashley, Jay and Brianna each testified for their father, telling the jury what a kind and compassionate man they’d always known him to be.
 They weren’t in the room for the presentation of most of the evidence, but when they were, they sat on Frank’s side of the court room.

 The trial lasted close to three weeks, but the jury needed only two hours to convict Frank Howard.
 During sentencing, Richard Raley took the stand.
 Wearing chains and orange scrubs – he was in jail on a prescription pill-related charge – Raley told the jury that over a three-year period, Frank had systematically embezzled more than $30 million from him.
 There was a representative from Van Tone in court, too, telling anyone who would listen about how Frank had stolen money from them as well.
-Prosecutors concluded that in addition to a building disdain for his wife of nearly 30 years, Frank must have known that a divorce would expose his financial shenanigans.
+Prosecutors concluded that in addition to a growing disdain for his wife of nearly 30 years, Frank must have known that a divorce would expose his financial shenanigans.

 Frank Howard was sentenced to life in prison.
 All three children were angry, leaving the court room without even saying goodbye to their mother.